AffanIndo/AffanIndo.github.io/_posts/2018-11-25-my-reading-list.md

 ### Mistborn (Brandon Sanderson)

-This is my intro to reading fantasy novel and I LOVE IT!.
+This is my intro to reading fantasy novel, and I LOVE IT!.
 The magic system in Mistborn is so fleshed out!
 Previously, I thought that if I read fantasy genre, the character is going to flick their wand, and magically some electric or fire burst from the wand.
 I was wrong, The magic system is unique and none like the others.

 In Mistborn, the magic happened when the user *digest* several types of metals.
 If they digest pewter they'd be strong, if they digest tin it would heighten their senses, and so on.